eliehanna0/WP-Compress-Then-Upload/README.md

-# Compress Then Upload
+# Compress & Upload

-A WordPress plugin that allows uploading images that are resized and compressed client side before getting sent to the WordPress.
+A WordPress plugin that allows uploading images that are resized and compressed client-side before getting sent to WordPress.
+This plugin was created to solve a common problem where customers struggle with large image uploads due to hosting provider file size limits.

+## Why This Plugin?

+Many WordPress users face frustrating upload failures when trying to add high-quality images to their sites.
+This often happens because:

+- **Hosting provider limits**: Many shared hosting providers have strict file upload size limits (often 2-8MB)
+- **Large image files**: Modern cameras and phones create images that are unnecessarily large for web use
+- **Manual compression is time-consuming**: Users shouldn't need to manually compress every image before uploading
+- **Server performance**: Client-side compression reduces server CPU usage and prevents crashes that can occur when processing large images on the server

+This plugin solves these problems by automatically compressing and resizing images in the browser before upload, ensuring your images are web-ready while staying within your hosting provider's limits and keeping your server running smoothly.

 ## Demo
 ![wpctu_demo](https://user-images.githubusercontent.com/76950619/137004970-eca5ccda-a792-4e4f-9845-72b2309d08fe.gif)